anderssandstrom/ecmc_multi_master_test/dtl_system/test_220517/readme.md

 * Move one ecmc ioc to a separate controller.
 Then both ecmc ioc:s will run on dedicated controllers (then rate can most likely be increased).
 * Test new version of etherlab master (should make situation better)
 * Maybe not feasible but use a debian system instead (always better performance on debian, based on resulkts from a few tests)
+* iperf on nic to see bandwith (once a broken nic have resulted in similar issues)
+* Play with prios
+* Check cabling
+* Turn of DMA of harddrives: sudo hdparm -d0 /dev/sda
+* Slim down o system (remove system slaves EK1100,EK1122)
+*